marinakolova/SoftUni-JavaScript-and-Front-End-Courses/README.md

-# JavaScript-Courses
+# JavaScript-and-Front-End-Courses
-All of my exercises and homeworks from JavaScript courses at SoftUni.
+All of my exercises and homeworks from JavaScript & Front-End courses at SoftUni.

+### :clipboard: Angular-November-2020
+(not started yet)

+### :clipboard: HTML-and-CSS-September-2020
+(ON this course now)
+01. Introduction to HTML and CSS
+02. HTML Structure
+03.CSS & Typography
+04. CSS Box Model
+05. Position and Float
+06. Flexbox
+07. Media Queries

 ### :clipboard: JS-Applications-June-2020
 (not completed yet)